fsharp/fslang-design/tooling/FST-1027-fsi-references.md

 It works in all FCS driven tool (or even fsc itself) through :
 * having the extension assembly next to the process one
 * the `--compilertool:` flag, whilch can point to a directory containing the extensions

+By convention, tools that load extensions in other locations, should also load extensions that are sitting in same folder, unless there are good reasons not doing so.

+By convention, tools that load extensions, should never fail to do so for binding redirect matters related to FSharp.Core version the extensions must have been compiled against.

 Note: additional stable locations were considered by not implemented in earlier drafts of this RFC.